 In February 2002 a new Auto Focus Rolleiflex 6008 AF came on to the market.
 A world first in 6 x 6 cm photography!
 With new Schneider Kreuznach optics it features full Auto Focus, faster than 645 cameras by other manufacturers.
 With non-AF Rollei System 6000 optics the camera showed "in focus" confirmation.
 In medium format AF lots of glass have to be moved when focusing.
 That makes medium format AF a bit slower than 35 mm AF.
 At present (2019) the 6008 AF is difficult to repair.
 The electronic boards are unavailable.
 The situation for the 6008i is better.

 Film magazines are designed to be changed in mid-roll without losing film.
 Film backs are designed to stay on the camera.
-Backs can be detached but with the loss of film, they have no dark-slides.
+Backs should only be detached at the end of the film when it is completely wound.
+Backs have no dark-slides.
 Both use film inserts.
-The general idea is to change film inserts at film-end and change magazines only while in mid-roll.
+The general idea is to change inserts at film-end and change magazines only while in mid-roll.
 On cameras that were designed to be used with backs, the backs cannot be replaced by magazines without an upgrade of the camera.
 Magazines for the 6006 can be used on later cameras but its use is not advised.
-In this situation both camera and magazine lack the option of setting the film speed and the system defaults to ISO 100 (100 ASA, 21 DIN).
-The desired film speed can be only obtained by adjusting the exposure correction switch.
+In this situation both camera and magazine lack the option of setting the film speed and the system defaults to ISO 100 (ASA 100, 21 DIN).
+The desired film speed can be only obtained by adjusting the exposure compensation switch.
+Magazines for the 6006 are labeled as such.
+Magazines for later models are labeled as ‘Magazin 6000’.
 SLX backs cannot be used on 6000 cameras.
 Even so 6000 backs are not suitable for the SLX camera.